How to Hold a Golf Club: The Basics of Grip, Stance and Swing

 - The interlocking grip, in which the left hand is placed over and between the fingers of the right to form a V shape, provides more support at impact for golfers who keep their hands apart when swinging.
 How do I know if this type of grip suits me?
 Try to pinch one wrist with your other hand; it should feel natural and effortless.

-- The 10-finger grip, in which a golfer uses all of the fingers on both hands to hold the club, is common among novice golfers.
+- The 10-finger grip, is very common amongst novice golfers.
+In this a golfer uses all of the fingers on both hands to hold the club.
 How do I know if this type of grip suits me?
-It should feel natural and comfortable for you.
+It should feel natural and comfortable for you..

 The overlapping grip is more popular with professional players because it provides better feedback on how hard they are gripping before transitioning to the back swing.